robinrendle/robinrendle.com/src/pages/notes/webster’s-1913.md

   - language
   - writing
 ---
-After reading [James’ rant about dictionaries](https://jsomers.net/blog/dictionary) yesterday it was pretty clear that _Webster’s_ is the best of the lot; poetic, romantic, playful.
+After reading [James’ rant about dictionaries](https://jsomers.net/blog/dictionary) yesterday it was clear that _Webster’s_ is the best of the lot; poetic, romantic, playful.
 It’s more than a dictionary, really.
 But after looking for an old copy I just couldn’t find a half decent one anywhere.
 That is,  until [Lucy](https://lucybellwood.com/) found [Webster’s 1913](https://www.websters1913.com/) and sent it my way because, quite frankly, it is the perfect website; great typesetting, fast, ad-free, no nonsense.

 Why is Webster’s the best dictionary though?
 Well, as Somers wrote: